 Dollar Tree Bull Case -

-The company recently reported earnings per share (EPS) of $1.26, exceeding analysts' expectations, which indicates strong financial performance and potential for growth.
+The company reported earnings per share of $1.74 for the latest quarter, exceeding analysts' expectations, which indicates strong financial performance and potential for growth.

 -